visgl/deck.gl/docs/api-reference/json/json-converter.md

 }
 ```

-Whenever the `JSONConverter` component finds a "function" field, it looks into a "function catalog".
+Whenever the `JSONConverter` component finds a "@@function" field, it looks into a "function catalog".

 ### Enumeration Catalogs